Neutron Network

 OpenStack Foundations is a software platform for orchestrating and automating data center environments.
 It provides APIs enabling users to create virtual machines, network topologies, and scale applications to business requirements.
 It does not just let you control your cloud; you may make it available to customers for unique self-service and management.

-It’s a collection of projects (each has a specific mission) to create a shared cloud infrastructure maintained by a community.
+It’s a collection of projects (each with a specific mission) to create a shared cloud infrastructure maintained by a community.
 It enables any organization type to build its public or private cloud stack.
 A key differentiator from OpenStack and other platforms is that it’s open-source, run by an independent community continually updating and reviewing publicly accessible information.
 The key to its adoption is that customers do not fear vendor lock-in.

 The pluggable framework is supported by multiple vendors, allowing customers to move away from the continuous path of yearly software license renewal costs.
 There is real momentum behind it.
 The lead-up to OpenStack and cloud computing started with Amazon Web Service (AWS) in 2006.
 They offered a public IaaS and virtual instances with an API.
 However, there was no SLA or data guarantee, so research academies mainly used it.